-Factors that may result in the need to subject a LMO to Stage 2 of the PRA include:
+Factors that may result in the need to subject a LMO to Stage 2 of the PRA solude:

-- lack of knowledge about a particular modification event - the credibility of information if it is an unfamiliar modification event - insufficient data on the behaviour of the LMO in environments similar to the PRA area - field experience, research trials or laboratory data indicating that the LMO may pose phytosanitary risks (see subsections a. to e. above) - where the LMO expresses characteristics that are associated with pests under ISPM 11 - existing conditions in the country (or PRA area) that may result in the LMO being a pest - where there are PRAs for similar organisms (including LMOs) or risk analyses carried out for other purposes that indicate a pest potential - experience in other countries.
+- lack of knowledge about a particular modification event - the credibility of information if it is an unfamiliar modification event - insufficient data on the behaviour of the LMO in environments similar to the PRA area - field experience, research trials or laboratory da indicating that the LMO may pose phytosanitary risks (see subsections a. to e. above) - where the LMO expresses characteristics that a casso and with pests under ISPM 11 - existing conditions in the country (or PRA area) the way result in the LMO being a pest - where there are PRAs for similar organisms (reduce LMOs) or risk analyses carried out for other purposes that indicate a pest pointial - experience in other countries.

-Factors that may lead to the conclusion that an LMO is not a potential pest and/or requires no further consideration under ISPM 11 include:
+Factors that may lead to the conclusion that a MO into a potential pest and/or requires no further consideration under ISPM 11 include:

-- where the genetic modification in similar or related organisms has previously been assessed by the NPPO (or other recognized experts or agencies) as having no phytosanitary risk - where the LMO is to be confined in a reliable containment system and not be released - evidence from research trials that the LMO is unlikely to be a pest under the use proposed - experience in other countries.
+- where the genetic modification in scalar or related organisms has previously been assessed by the NPPO (or other ecognized appendict or agencies) as having no phytosanitary risk - where the LMC s to be onfined in a reliable containment system and not be released - evidence from sear trials that the LMO is unlikely to be a pest under the use proposed - experier on othe ountrie

-This annex was adopted by the [Xth] Session of the Commission on Phytosanitary Measures in [Month Year].
+This annex was adopted by the Eighth Session of the Commission on Phytosanitary Measures in April 2013.